Connect with others who understand.

 Pulmonary rehabilitation may take place at a hospital, at a clinic, or in the home.

 When PH is caused by cardiovascular disease or lung disease, surgery may help in treating the underlying problem.
-Other surgeries may improve symptoms in people with advanced PH that no longer responds to medications.
+Other surgeries may improve symptoms in people with advanced PH who no longer respond to medications.
 In people with CTEPH, surgery can potentially cure their PH.
-Doctors recommend surgery based on the type of PH and your age and overall health.
+Doctors recommend surgery based on the type of PH a person has, their age, and their overall health.

 Atrial Septostomy